marco-carrillo/Developer-profile-generator/README.md

 *  Number of Github followers
 *  Number of Github user that is following
 *  Number of Github stars on Github user public repositories

+The application generates an HTML and a PDF file.
+Additionally, it sends the PDF file to the e-mail address specified by the user.

 ![E-mail attachment](./Email-attachment.gif)